rosenpass/rosenpass/papers/whitepaper.md

 During the implementation of go-rosenpass, Steffen Vogel found a number of problems ([issue #68](https://github.com/rosenpass/rosenpass/issues/68)) with the whitepaper.
 Version two of the document primarily addresses these issues:

 - Handle race conditions when both peers complete concurrent handshakes in switched roles.
 Backwards compatible.
-Initially addressed in [397a776](https://github.com/rosenpass/rosenpass/commit/397a776c55b1feae1e8e5aceef01cf06bf56b6ed) "fix: Race condition due to concurrent handshake"
+Initially addressed in [397a776](https://github.com/rosenpass/rosenpass/commit/397a776c55b1feae1e8e5aceef01cf06bf56b6ed) "fix: Race condition due to concurrent handshake".
 - Explicitly erase `eski` (forward secrecy).
 This is a minor security fix: Before this change the specification left erasing the secret key to the implementation.
 The reference implementation did erase `eski` but only after receiving the responder confirmation package (EmptyData at the time) instructing the initiator to stop retransmission of the InitConf package.
 With this change, `eski` is erased before transmission of the InitConf package.
 - Add detailed information about when in the handshake process security properties are achieved.
+- Extra section with a list of timers used.

 ## Protocol version 1 -- 2023-03-04